peteroupc/html3dutil/doc/H3DU.Math.md

 * `v2` (Type: Array.&lt;Number>)<br>
     The second vector.
 * `factor` (Type: Number)<br>
     A value from 0 through 1.
 Closer to 0 means closer to v1, and closer to 1 means closer to v2.
+For a nonlinear interpolation, define a function that takes a value from [0,1] and returns a value from [0,1], and pass the result of that function to this method.
+See the example.

 #### Return Value

 The interpolated vector.
 (Type: Array.&lt;Number>)

+#### Example

+The following code does a nonlinear interpolation of two vectors that uses the cube of "factor" rather than "factor".
+Rather than at a constant speed, the vectors are interpolated slowly then very fast.

+    factor = factor*factor*factor; // cube the interpolation factor
+     var newVector = H3DU.Math.vec4lerp(vector1, vector2, factor);

 ### (static) H3DU.Math.vec4negate(a) <a id='H3DU.Math.vec4negate'></a>